StCarmen/stcarmen.github.io/_pages/about.md

 ## About Me

-I am currently a PhD student at CSE HKUST under the supervision of Prof. [Minhao Cheng](https://cmhcbb.github.io/) and Prof. [Shuai Wang](https://www.cse.ust.hk/~shuaiw/).
-I obtained my M.E. degree from Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) supervised by Prof. [Xiang Ao](https://aoxaustin.github.io/index.html), and completed my B.E. degree in Electrical Engineering and Automation at Beihang University.
+I am a researcher in Institute for Intelligent Computing, Alibaba Group.
+I received my M.S. and B.S. degree from Renmin University of China in 2023 and 2020, respectively, supervised by Professor [Zhewei Wei](https://weizhewei.com/).

 <span style="color:green">If you have any questions regarding my work or are interested in collaborating with me, please contact me via email. </span>

 ### Contact information
-Email: likuan.ppd@gmail.com
+Email: zengtianjing.ztj@alibaba-inc.com

-Wechat: Kuan_ppd
+Wechat: StCarmen

 ## Research interests

-My interest lies in machine learning on graphs.
-Now I am working on Graph Adversarial Attack, dynamic graph modeling, and imbalanced node classification.
+My interest lies in Streaming algorithms and AI4DB algorithms.
+At now stage, I focus on intelligent databases (AI4DB) algorithms and systems.

-*Aggregate the knowledge and distill it into intelligence.*
 ## Publications

 <ul>{% for post in site.publications reversed %}